octocat/Spoon-Knife/README.md

 ### Well hello there!###

-This is a custom ReadMe by Thorin Schmidt, "That's what I'M Tolkien about..."
+This is a custom ReadMe by Thorin Schmidt.

 repository is meant to provide an example for *forking* a repository on GitHub.